nehakoduru/Library-Management-System/README.md

 2. Add new books and view the existing ones
 3. Issue books to students

-Used HTML, CSS and Javascript for front end
-PHP for backend
-SQL for database
+Used HTML, CSS and Javascript for front end, PHP for backend and SQL for database